ReadsMoney FlowsAre People Selling Their Bitcoin?

 What to watch from here

-• Only 5% of the last 4 years had less Bitcoin sitting on exchanges than today — and the trend is still adding.
+• Only 7% of the last 4 years had less Bitcoin sitting on exchanges than today — and the trend is still adding.

 • Coins moving onto exchanges often (not always) precedes selling.
 Worth watching, especially if the level climbs further over the next few weeks.

-Understanding Bitcoin Exchanges Reserve and flow
+Understanding Bitcoin Exchange Reserves and Flow

 Exchanges like Coinbase, Binance, and Kraken are where most Bitcoin gets bought and sold.
 When someone moves coins onto an exchange, the most common next step is to sell them for cash.
 When someone moves coins off, they're usually putting Bitcoin into a wallet they control directly — a signal they want to hold rather than sell soon.